denispol/Toutui/README.md

 ```bash
 cargo run --release
 ```
 - If any, others update instructions will be added here.

-*I built this app to learn Rust, and little by little it became a useful project, so I decided to share it with you.
+*Note: I built this app to learn Rust, and little by little it became a useful project, so I decided to share it with you.
 However, even though I try my best, the code is probably not the most optimized or structured.*